numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 Usage and Impact
 ----------------

+NumPy users who don't use other arrays from downstream libraries can continue to use array creation routines without a ``like=`` argument.
+Using ``like=np.ndarray`` will work as if no array was passed via that argument.
+However, this will incur additional checks that will negatively impact performance.

 To understand the intended use for ``like=``, and before we move to more complex cases, consider the following illustrative example consisting only of NumPy and CuPy arrays: